rosneru/MultiRename/README.md

 ```

 (as shown in an [Amiga forum](https://www.a1k.org/forum/index.php?threads/94725/post-1882035).)

+For more about Bebbos gcc, read [this blog](https://mbergmann-sh.de/2025/10/04/bebbos-amiga-gcc-cross-compiler-toolchain-ist-umgezogen/).

 ### Build
 To build this project a Makefile must be created with cmake: